envoyproxy/go-control-plane/CONTRIBUTING.md

 ## PR review policy for maintainers

-* Typically we try to turn around reviews within one business day.
 * See [OWNERS.md](OWNERS.md) for the current list of maintainers.
 * It is generally expected that a senior maintainer should review every PR.
 * It is also generally expected that a "domain expert" for the code the PR touches should review the